Using Bindings to Configure Services and Clients

 How to: Host a WCF Service in a Managed Application provides an example of creating a binding in code.

-How to: Configure a Client provides an example of creating a client using configuration.
+Tutorial: Create a Windows Communication Foundation client provides an example of creating a client by using configuration.